-All businesses must submit Unified Program-related reporting information to either the statewide electronic reporting system (CERS, California Environmental Reporting System), or if provided by the facility’s CUPA, businesses can opt to use the CUPA’s local reporting web portal.
-For more information about CERS and Unified Program electronic reporting requirements, please go to CERS Central web site at http://cers.calepa.ca.gov/.
+All businesses must submit and report Unified Program-related information to either the statewide California Environmental Reporting System (CERS), or through the local UPA’s reporting web portal, if provided.
+For more information about CERS and Unified Program electronic reporting requirements, please go to the CERS Central web site at http://cers.calepa.ca.gov/.